Rise-Software/Rise-Media-Player/readme.md

 ## Features Available in current commit

 **All Users, GitHub or Insider**
-* Song & Album Indexing
+* Song & Album Indexing (Brand new system in this build made for speed and stability)
 * Media Playback (MP3, M4A, WAV, FLAC and others)
 * Sorting for Songs and Albums
 * Now Playing Bar